searchingforvindication/searchingforvindication.github.com/_posts/2013-02-12-Starting-To-Search.md

 What is a "vindicated prophet"?

-How do we vindicate a prophet?
+How is a prophet vindicated?

 What is our Absolute?